Your browser is out of date

 What is Dysphagia

 Dysphagia is a medical term for difficulty swallowing — meaning it takes more time and effort to initiate and complete a swallow.
 Difficulty swallowing sometimes occurs after eating too quickly or not chewing food thoroughly.
-Dysphagia can make it difficult to stay adequately nourished or hydrated and may also signal a more serious underlying condition, such as gastro-oesophageal reflux disease (GORD).
+People with dysphagia may find it difficult to stay adequately nourished or hydrated.

-Other risks associated with dysphagia include increased risk for lung infections, breathing difficulties, and pneumonia.
+Other risks associated with Dysphagia include increased risk for lung infections, breathing difficulties, and pneumonia.

 Dysphagia Symptoms